Chikos101/data_analytics_resource_toolkit/README.md

 **NOTE:** A password is also created during the API ID creation process.
 Remember to save it at a secure location.

-Once, the API ID is created and entitled, add a configuration file with the following parameters:
+Once, the API ID is created and entitled, add a configuration json file with the following parameters:

 1. auth\_url \- OAuth authorization server endpoint
 2. client\_id \- API ID